 Aside from the above-mentioned health benefits of this tropical treat, it has more advantages, such as (7):

 - It contains lauric acid.
-Coconut oil is an excellent source of lauric acid, a type of MCT that can help boost the immune system.
+Coconut oil is an excellent source of lauric acid, a type of MCT that may have antimicrobial properties.

 - It may reduce inflammation.
-Some research suggests that coconut oil may help reduce inflammation in the body.
+Some research suggests that coconut oil may have anti-inflammatory effects.

 - It may help with weight loss.
-Some studies indicate that the MCTs in coconut oil may help to boost metabolism and reduce appetite.
+Some studies indicate that MCTs may help to support metabolism and reduce appetite.

 Fatty Fish And Seafood